openfl/OpenFLDevelopersGuide/filtering-display-objects/available-display-filters.md

 ## Shader filter {#shader-filter}

-Flash Player 10 and later, Adobe AIR 1.5 and later
+OpenFL 10 and later, Adobe AIR 1.5 and later

 The ShaderFilter class lets you use a custom filter effect defined as a Pixel Bender shader.
 Because the filter effect is written as a Pixel Bender shader, the effect can be completely customized.
 The filtered content is passed in to the shader as an image input, and the result of the shader operation becomes the filter result.

-**_Note:_ **_The Shader filter is available in ActionScript starting with Flash Player 10 and Adobe AIR 1.5._
+**_Note:_ **_The Shader filter is available in Haxe starting with OpenFL 10 and Adobe AIR 1.5._

 To apply a shader filter to an object, you first create a Shader instance representing the Pixel Bender shader that you are using.
 For details on the procedure for creating a Shader instance and on how to specify input image and parameter values, see